Alexhuszagh/xcross/README.md

 Unlike 10 years ago, we no longer live in an x86 world.
 ARM architectures are nearly ubiquitous in mobile devices, and popular in embedded devices, servers, and game systems.
 IBM's POWER and z/Architecture can run some high-end servers.
 PowerPC systems are popular in embedded devices, and used to be popular architectures for game systems, desktops, and servers.
 MIPS has been integral to autonomous driving systems and other embedded systems.
 RISC-V is rapidly being adopted for a wide variety of use-cases.
 The IoT market has lead to an explosion in embedded devices.

 At the same time, modern software design builds upon a body of open source work.
 It is more important than ever to ensure that foundational libraries are portable, and can run on a wide variety of devices.
 However, few open source developers can afford a large selection of hardware to test code on, and most pre-packaged cross-compilers only support a few, common architectures.

+Normally, cross compilers are limited by long compile times (to build the cross-compiler) and non-portable toolchain files, since the toolchain cannot be added to the path.

 Using Docker images simplifies this, since the cross-compilers are pre-packaged in a compact image, enabling building, testing, and deploying cross-compiled code in seconds, rather than hours.
 Each image comes with a toolchain installed on-path, making it work with standard build tools without any configuration.
 And, [xcross](xcross) allows you to cross-compile code with zero setup required.